 Section 8(2) provides that “[n]o person shall carry out any activity within any national park or nature reserve which he knows or ought reasonably to know causes or may cause alteration, damage or destruction to any property, tree or plant within the national park or nature reserve; and s 9(2) provides that “[n]o person shall carry out any activity within any national park or nature reserve which he knows or ought reasonably to know causes or may cause injury to, or the death of, any animal or any other organism within the national park or nature reserve”.
 The contravention of these provisions are offences under sections 8(2) and 9(4) respectively.

-In any case, before the Commissioner gives his approval under s 8(1) or 9(1), he must at least take into consideration the statutory purposes for which nature reserves are set aside.
+In any case, before the Commissioner gives his approval under s 8(1) or 9(1), it is implied that in the discharge of his functions in respect of the nature reserves, he must at least take into consideration the statutory purposes for which nature reserves are set aside.
 It is not clear whether the Commissioner may approve activities that fall outside or even conflict with such purposes.
 Arguably he does not.

 In this regard, s 7(3) of the PTA provides that national parks and nature reserves are set aside for all or any of the following purposes:

 (a) the propagation, protection and conservation of the trees, plants, animals and other organisms of Singapore, whether indigenous or otherwise;

 (b) the study, research and preservation of objects and places of aesthetic, historical or scientific interest;